 Matt D’Avella didn’t tape his “My Minimalist Apartment” video in ten minutes and then slap it up on YouTube.
 Despite its fun and airy feel, this is a well-plotted, carefully crafted, and polished piece .
 The fact that it feels carefree is a testament to the skill Matt and his team have cultivated and his comfort with his theme and audience.

 You’ll have to discover your theme and audience yourself, but here at Soundstripe, we can give you access to loads of high quality stock music for all of your videos.
-Check out our library and sign up for a low-cost monthly or yearly subscription.
+Check out our library and sign up for an all-inclusive subscription.